d-gibbs/MovableTypeParser.NET/README.md

 # C# .NET MovableTypeParser

-Easily parse .mtif (movable type import files) into C# strongly typed objects.
+Easily parse mtif (movable type import files) into C# strongly typed objects.

 # Usage
-Create an instance of an `MTIFParser` and provide the path to your .mtif - thats it!
+Create an instance of an `MTIFParser` providing the path to your file and call the `Parse()` method - thats it!
 ```
 var parser = new MTIFParser("/path-to-file/export.txt");
 var posts = parser.Parse();